Sjord/Sjord.github.io/_posts/2018-09-23-probability-of-cyberattack.md

 A proper risk assessment takes into account the chance and impact of a certain risk and the cost of securing against that risk.
 Maybe you lock your door, because it gives great security benefits at little expense.
 Maybe you don't own a bulletproof car, because the expense doesn't weigh up against the small chance of getting shot at.
 For some people this balance tips the other way: if you are rich and likely to get shot at, maybe you do buy an armored car.

 The same principles hold for cyber security.
 It makes little sense to spend more money on preventive measures than that can be lost in an attack.
-To correctly make decisions about how much to invest in securing and mitigating risk, companies need some information on the risk of getting hacked.
+To correctly make decisions about how much to invest in securing and mitigating risk, companies need information on the risk of getting hacked.

 ## Uncertainty

-Although there are some studies on the risk of cyber attacks, these provide little certainty on the probability.
+Although there are studies on the risk of cyber attacks, these provide little certainty on the probability.
 Different studies produce different results, sometimes differing by a factor of 100 in the chance of being hacked.
 One of the more conservative studies puts the risk fairly low [1]:

 > It follows that the unconditional probability of a cyberattack in a given year for a firm in our sample is extremely low, as it is 0.32%.

 So each year, one in 312 companies get hacked.
-This seems somewhat consistent with my experiences.
+This seems consistent with my experiences.

 On the other end of the spectrum, studies say one in two companies get hacked yearly.
 Especially studies done or sponsored by security companies seem to artificially increase the risk.